How the velocity estimator works

 This model has some baked in assumptions:

-For the first point, I have assumed here that teams deliver in a normally distributed fashion.
-It would be interesting to actually graph some long running data (I might do that in a future blog post if I can get my hands on good data).
+For the first point, I have assumed that teams deliver in a normally distributed fashion.
+It would be interesting to graph some long-running data (I might do that in a future blog post if I can get my hands on good data).

 I’m not sure if the scale is continuous or not.
-As often the Fibonacci scale is used to point items which itself isn’t continuous.
-However, it’s “more continuous” (I might be showing the limits of my stats knowledge here) than the scores in rugby as you could complete multiple stories with a value of one, whereas in rugby some numbers such as 1 are impossible to score.
+As the Fibonacci scale is often used to point items, which isn’t continuous, this presents an issue.
+However, it’s “more continuous” (I might be showing the limits of my stats knowledge here) than rugby scores, since you could complete multiple stories with a value of one, whereas in rugby some numbers such as 1 are impossible to score.

 I’m not sure if the last couple of sprints is the best random sample, as they are likely to be influenced by similar factors.
 On the other hand, as point four touches on, we normally assume population mean (base velocity) doesn’t change.
 Whereas we know the velocity does change over time; if the velocity is actually changing (hopefully getting better) then a sprints velocity from a long time ago is not good data either.